 The best POS system enables you to accept multiple payment methods like mobile wallets or NFC cards.
-Many POS systems come with this technology built in so it may be a case of simply activating it.
+Many POS systems come with this technology built in, so it may be a case of simply activating the feature.

-Look for POS systems that have features to track key sales data, create detailed reports, and manage your inventory.
-Shopify’s POS system lets you process purchases, includes POS hardware, and accepts mobile payments so you can provide more payment options to customers, streamline the checkout process, and reduce wait times.
+Additionally, look for POS systems that are able to track key sales data, create detailed customer reports, and manage your inventory.
+Shopify’s POS system lets you process purchases, includes POS hardware, and accepts mobile payments so you can provide more payment options to your customers, streamline the checkout process, and reduce wait times.

-Once you’re set up to accept mobile payments in-store, let customers know they can pay with their mobile wallets.
-In your physical stores, add some signage at the payment terminal that explains which mobile wallet types you accept.
+Inform customers that they can pay with their mobile wallets.
+Advertise in your physical stores by adding retail signage at the payment terminal explaining which mobile wallet types you accept.
 Do the same for your window display to attract foot traffic.

 Start accepting mobile wallets at your store

-Given mobile wallets are simple, intuitive, and secure for smartphone users, it makes sense to explore how you can use the tech in your retail business.
-All you need is the right POS system and you can start accepting mobile payments from customers.
+Given mobile wallets are simple, intuitive, and secure for smartphone users, it’s worth exploring how you can use the tech within your retail business.
+All you need is the right POS system to start accepting mobile payments from customers.